Karaage is Japanese fried chicken that is fried to perfection with a crisp texture on the outside and super juicy and tender on the inside.

 Don’t want to miss a recipe?
 Sign up for the FREE Just One Cookbook newsletter delivered to your inbox!
 And stay in touch with me on Facebook, Google+, Pinterest, and Instagram for all the latest updates.

 - 1 lb chicken thigh

 - neutral flavor oil (vegetable, canola, etc)

 Gather all the ingredients.

-- Rinse the chicken and pat dry with paper towel.
+Pat dry the chicken with paper towel.
 Cut each chicken thigh into 2 inch pieces (so that deep frying time is about the same).
 Season with salt and freshly ground black pepper.
 Put the chicken in a large bowl or Ziploc bag.